Namekinek0/incipio/README.md

 ## How to use

-Simply run main.py on a Python interpreter
+Simply clone the repository and run main.py on a Python interpreter

 ## Future features

-* Add or improving commands like: exiting the app(pretty important, I know), comparing two lemmas, adding custom lemmas.
+* Adding or improving commands like: exiting the app(pretty important, I know), comparing two lemmas, adding custom lemmas.
 * The current json which contains the dictionary must be improved, since it misses syllabications, part of speech and etymology.
 Moreover, it returns corrupted text sometimes.
 * Building an executable
-* Add more languages
+* Adding more languages
 * Switching among different dictionaries
 * Using more updated dictionaries using API